 Reflecting the better than expected economic bounce-back, the actual user fees revenue for council direct activities for the year, was nearly \$10m (20%) higher than budgeted.
-Building services led the favourable result (\$4m above budget) with strong building activity which included new housing builds, commercial development and building renovations.
+Consenting revenues (e.g. building and resource consenting) led the favourable result (\$3m above budget) with strong building activity which included new housing builds, commercial development and building renovations.
 This was part of a nationwide trend where expenditure on housing and goods replaced lower expenditure on services such as overseas travel.

 The airport and Beachside Holiday Park were favourable performers, reflecting higher domestic holiday demand and rapidly recovering domestic air travel.
-The airport recorded a profit of \$1.3m, while Beachside Holiday Park revenue was just under \$2.2m, the first time it has exceeded \$2m in revenue.
+The airport recorded higher than budgeted revenue post COVID-19 (\$0.8m above budget), while Beachside Holiday Park revenue was just under \$2.2m, the first time it has exceeded \$2m in revenue.